Science loses another Scopes trial

 Mark Steyn and Rand Simberg beat Michael Mann’s defamation suit, pushing “legal system” to the top of Tom Friedman’s favorite things about China.

 Dr Mann’s courtroom loss provokes Naomi Klein to become an American citizen, burn her US passport and move to Canada in protest.

-Members of the Association of American Editorial Cartoonists announce that, in a show of solidarity with besieged scientists, they will all draw variants on the same tired gag today.
-Steyn—widely blamed for winning the case with an eloquent performance on the stand in which he single-handedly ended the paleoclimate, free-speech and culture wars—will be caricatured as an ape.
+In a show of solidarity, members of the Association of American Editorial Cartoonists announce that they will all draw exactly the same, dead-obvious gag.
+Steyn—who’s widely blamed for winning the case with an eloquent performance on the stand in which he single-handedly won the paleoclimate, free-speech and culture wars once and for all—will be caricatured as a chimp.

 European Neo-Nazi groups win a major hate-speech case when the ECHR agrees “Holocaust denier” is an intentionally demeaning reference to climate denial.